kvang138/Azure-SOC-and-Honeynet/README.md

-# Building a SOC and Honeynet in Azure with live traffic
+# Building a SOC and Honeynet in Azure with Live Traffic

 ## Introduction